-Oftentimes while working with the Windows Azure cloud platform, clients require a backup service for data stored either in the cloud or on the local servers.
+Oftentimes while working with the Microsoft Azure cloud platform, clients require a backup service for data stored either in the cloud or on the local servers.
 If we are looking at the SQL Azure database, then the answer is simple - SQL Azure Data Sync.
 But what do we do if this functionality is required, for example, for virtual machines?
 Or maybe for data that is not relational or is not stored in a relational database?

-In April 2014, the Microsoft team developing the Windows Azure cloud platform announced a standalone service meant to handle this common issue.
+In April 2014, the Microsoft team developing the Microsoft Azure cloud platform announced a standalone service meant to handle this common issue.
 It is called Recovery Services.
 This service allows saving data backups from machines running under Windows Servers.

 The point of this service is extremely simple.
-You install a special application (Windows Azure Backup Agent) on a machine that is running under a Windows Server and contains data that should be stored in the cloud.
+You install a special application (Microsoft Azure Backup Agent) on a machine that is running under a Windows Server and contains data that should be stored in the cloud.
 This application synchronizes the selected data according to a schedule (can be run manually).
 You can create backups of entire partitions, as well as separate directories and files.

 * - Geo-replication.
 The ability to replicate data within the confines of a region.
 Each region, for example Europe, contains two data centers (sub-regions): West Europe and North Europe.
 Your data is replicated in the sub-regions; in other words, the data located in the West Europe region storage is replicated in the North Europe region, and vice versa.

-As you can see from the table, the Windows Azure Storage services are available in a larger number of data centers; they are also cheaper and support geo-replication.
+As you can see from the table, the Microsoft Azure Storage services are available in a larger number of data centers; they are also cheaper and support geo-replication.
 However, Recovery Services have none of these benefits.
 On the other hand, work with Recovery Services is not rated via transactions.
-Also, keep in mind that the entire Recovery Services setup process boils down to installing additional software on a machine with a Windows Server, while implementing the Windows Azure Storage data backup functionality requires using third-party software or developing your own.
+Also, keep in mind that the entire Recovery Services setup process boils down to installing additional software on a machine with a Windows Server, while implementing the Microsoft Azure Storage data backup functionality requires using third-party software or developing your own.

 * - salary level according to a study conducted for Kiev.
 Median value; experience - 1-2 years.